deanbarrow/Affililink/README.md

 ### v0.21 - XXX
 - Added support to track views as well as clicks on GA.
+- Option to replace existing links with your own codes or leave as they are.
+- Ability to replace ebay affiliate links with your own.

 ### v0.2 - 4th July 2012
 - Reshuffled code, created a new function for each affiliate scheme.